carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

 sitemap: true
 ---

+I design and teach engineering courses that bridge theory, experimentation, and real-world systems.

-I have been involved in engineering and applied mathematics education since 2005, progressing from teaching assistant roles to leading undergraduate and graduate-level courses.
+Since 2005, I have progressed from teaching assistant roles to leading undergraduate and graduate-level courses, with a strong emphasis on laboratory-based learning, project-driven evaluation, and the integration of artificial intelligence into engineering education.

-My teaching experience spans multiple institutions, including the Department of Electrical Engineering ([DIE](https://www.die.cl/academicos-jornada-parcial/)) at Universidad de Chile.
-I emphasize laboratory-based learning, applied problem solving, and the integration of artificial intelligence into engineering education, including topics such as [image processing](https://tinyurl.com/Clases-CNC-Imagenes).
+My teaching spans multiple institutions, including the Department of Electrical Engineering ([DIE](https://www.die.cl/academicos-jornada-parcial/)) at Universidad de Chile, and covers areas such as electrical engineering, applied mathematics, and AI-driven systems, including topics like [image processing](https://tinyurl.com/Clases-CNC-Imagenes).

 **Summary**